putongyong/pylintCheckerTask/README.md

 echo $PYTHONPATH
 ```
 You can find useful commands in the commands.txt file.
 Feel free to run the provided tests to verify the checker's functionality.

-For any questions or issues, please don't hesitate to contact the project maintainers.
-We appreciate your contributions and feedback!